SCKansformer: Fine-Grained Classification of Bone Marrow Cells via Kansformer Backbone and Hierarchical Attention Mechanisms: Experiment

 \subsection{Evaluation Indicators}

-To comprehensively evaluate the performance of different models on the category-unbalanced BMCD-FGCD dataset, we use the following standard evaluation metrics: Accuracy, Precision, Recall, and F1-score.
+To comprehensively evaluate the performance of different models on the category-unbalanced BMCD-FGCD dataset, we use the following standard evaluation metrics: Accuracy, Precision, Recall, F1-score, Balanced Accuracy, and MCC.
 These metrics are calculated using the formulas shown below:

 where True Positive (TP), False Positive (FP), False Negative (FN), and True Negative (TN) are defined as follows: TP and TN denote samples correctly predicted as true and false, respectively, while FP and FN denote samples incorrectly predicted as true and false, respectively.